Public Participation in Water Quality Assessments

 Wisconsin lakes and rivers are public resources, owned in common by all Wisconsin citizens under the state's Public Trust Doctrine.
 The DNR manages the state's surface waters for over 5.5 million Wisconsin residents.
 When assessing surface waters the public is involved in multiple ways.

 The DNR partners with over a thousand citizen volunteers to collect surface water quality data.

 Citizen Lake Monitoring Network (CLMN) – Volunteers measure water clarity using the Secchi Disk method as an indicator of water quality.
 Volunteers may also collect chemistry, temperature and dissolved oxygen data, as well as identify and map plants.

-Water Action Volunteers Stream Monitoring Program (WAV) – Volunteers participate in three levels of monitoring in the WAV program: Introductory (Level 1), Status and Trends (Level 2) and Special Projects Monitoring (Level 3).
+Water Action Volunteers Stream Monitoring Program (WAV) [exit DNR] – Volunteers participate in three levels of monitoring in the WAV program: Introductory (Level 1), Status and Trends (Level 2) and Special Projects Monitoring (Level 3).
 Water quality indicators monitored by volunteers in streams of Wisconsin include dissolved oxygen, pH, temperature, transparency, streamflow, habitat, macroinvertebrates, specific conductance, chloride, total phosphorus and E. coli.